Skip to Content

 3. have taught eight sections of courses at the college or university level.
 Tenured faculty who meet only the first provision will serve as non-voting members of the personnel committee until they have met all three requirements.

-4. Continuing faculty are faculty employed on an FTE basis in an appointment with tenure, in a tenure-track appointment, or in a non-tenure line term appointment.
+3. Faculty employed on a 50 percent FTE or higher basis in an appointment with tenure, in a tenure-track appointment, or in a non-tenure liner appointment, including program faculty, are evaluated under this policy.

-1. Each department will have a policy regarding the performance expectations and evaluation of faculty.
+1. Each department will have a policy regarding the performance expectations and evaluation of faculty based on objective, measurable, and consistently applied criteria.
 The policy will include a definition of criteria and appropriate instruments, and it will specify the relative importance assigned to the various criteria for each major decision affecting faculty.
 If the academic program requires faculty to have a current job-related state, federal, or university license, certification, or other credentials (LCC), this requirement must be stated in the performance policy.
+The policy will also include a review of the faculty member’s compliance with policies, procedures, and work rules.

-3. The policy will be developed by a departmental committee that includes representatives from tenured faculty, continuing non-tenure line faculty, and tenure-track faculty, and it must be approved by the departmental personnel committee, the chair, the college dean, and the provost and vice president for Academic Affairs (VPAA).
-The chair is responsible for providing all faculty with a copy of the policy and ensuring that it is fully implemented.
+3. The policy will be developed by an academic unit committee that includes representatives from tenured faculty, continuing non-tenure line faculty, and tenure-track faculty, and it must be approved by the academic unit personnel committee, the chair/school director, the college dean, and the provost and executive vice president for Academic Affairs (provost).
+The chair/school director is responsible for providing all faculty with a copy of the policy and ensuring that it is fully implemented.
+At a minimum, all tenure-track and tenured faculty will be evaluated for teaching, service, and research/scholarly/creative activities commensurate with current professional responsibilities by the Personnel Committee and chair/director annually.

 4. The policy must be reviewed, revised if necessary, and reapproved every five years.
-A Compliance Certification form must be completed and routed to the Office of the Provost and VPAA.
+A Compliance Certification form must be completed and routed to the Office of the Provost and Vice President for Academic Affairs.

 4. PROCEDURES FOR PERFORMANCE EVALUATIONS, TENURE, AND PROMOTIONS

-1. Annual departmental evaluations of faculty will form part of a faculty member’s file for tenure or promotion decisions.
+1. Annual academic unit evaluations of faculty will form part of a faculty member’s file for tenure or promotion decisions.

 2. Specific guidelines for evaluating tenure-track faculty are found in AA/PPS No. 04.02.01, Development/Evaluation of Tenure-Track Faculty, and policy and procedures for tenure and promotion are found in AA/PPS No. 04.02.20, Tenure and Promotion Review.
 Laws of the state of Texas concerning the evaluation of tenured faculty are found in Education Code, Section 51.942.